 The National Settlement Depository, Russia's central securities depository, hosts an e-proxy shareholder voting blockchain-based platform, and has serviced blockchain-backed commercial bonds.
-Russian registrars use a blockchain-based platform in their transferagent activities.
+Russian registrars use a blockchain-based platform in their transfer-agent activities.

-Further, DLT is used in public sector.
-For example, the Moscow government used the blockchain based voting platform during the most recent city parliament and municipal governments elections, and its platform for public polls, known as "Active Citizen," is also blockchain-based.
+DLT is used in several projects in public sector.
+For example, the Moscow government used the blockchain based voting platform during the elections, and its platform for public polls, known as "Active Citizen," is also blockchain-based.
 Another example is a blockchain platform for the state registration of transactions with real estate.